duiyuan/preda/README.md

 **Parameters：**

-- contract_name: the name of the contract, multiple names can be set at the same time, space-separated
+- contract_name: the name of the contract, which supports multiple names to be set at the same time, with space-separated.

 **Example：**